 I say blame because, with two exceptions, the Madden NFL cover curse is a very real thing.
-Once you have been "awarded" the honour of the slot, the following season will see you lose any of the momentum you had before and lead to a terrible year both on and off the field, through bad form, injury or even criminal proceedings.
+Once you have been "awarded" the honor of the slot, the following season will see you lose any of the momentum you had before and lead to a terrible year both on and off the field, through bad form, injury, or even criminal proceedings.

-For the 2016 edition, released on the 25th of August, fans voted for New York Giants wide receiver, Odell Beckham Jr. His rookie year won him multiple plaudits including the Pro Bowl, the NFL's all-star game, and the Associated Press Offensive Rookie of the Year, to name a few.
+For the 2016 edition, released on August 25, fans voted for New York Giants wide receiver Odell Beckham Jr. His rookie year won him multiple plaudits including a Pro Bowl selection and the Associated Press Offensive Rookie of the Year.
 All of this is incredibly justified after a good season and what might not only be the greatest one-handed catch, but one of the greatest touchdown catches of all time against the Dallas Cowboys.
 The curse of Madden must be licking its metaphorical lips.